Have you ever needed to create a complex contact form?

 - Color will become the input for the Size

 - SmallColors will become the input for the colors of the small size t-shirt type

 - MediumColors will become the input for the colors of the medium size t-shirt type

 - The group SmallSizeColors will be the one handle for the condition and

 - The group MediumSizeColors will be the other handle

 The syntax is simple: we set the tags and, add the groups, one after the other.
-We make sure the critical tag is before the groups, so we can create the conditional rules.
+We make sure the critical tag is before the groups, therefore, we can create the conditional rules.
 The form is going to look like this:

 We’ve set these rules to make the form display a different group for each size.
 Now, let’s configure the email.
 We need to include all possible tags; the form will display those who follow the conditional rules

-This form has been sent from the conditional form of my website!
+From: [your-name] <[your-email]> Hello pal!
+I'm interested in this variation [Size] [SmallColors] [MediumColors] Comments: [your-message] --- This form has been sent from the conditional form of my website!

 Although the groups will become available as tags on the Mail, we don’t need to not include any of them.
 Instead, we must use only those tags who actually contain options.
 In addition, the plugin will include only the selected/used ones, leaving leave an empty space in the place where unused tags are